 The Learning Environment

-Last spring students provided invaluable feedback on their recent remote learning experiences, and we have continued to draw upon student feedback and expertise in online instructional design to guide faculty in developing courses that take advantage of the latest technology and best online teaching practices to bring enhanced and inclusive learning opportunities to our students.
+We continue to draw upon student feedback and expertise in online instructional design to guide faculty in developing courses that take advantage of the latest technology and best online teaching practices to bring enhanced and inclusive learning opportunities to our students.
 With every course redesigned to optimize the remote nature of instruction, students experience a variety of flexible course modalities—a mix of real-time, professor-led classes, recorded lectures, activities and assignments, virtual class discussions with classmates and instructors, and one-on-one online time with professors.
 Faculty record course content so students across all time zones have access.

 LEVL Up (Learn and Embrace Virtual Learning) Mini-Course